-- (1) All of Piedmont's outstanding debt as of March 31, 2024 is unsecured and interest-only until maturity, except for the \$197 Million Fixed Rate Mortgage, secured by 1180 Peachtree Street. - (2) Effective rate after consideration of settled or in-place interest rate swap agreements and issuance discounts. - On a periodic basis, Piedmont may select from multiple interest rate options, including the prime rate and various-length SOFR locks on all or a portion of the principal.
-The all-in interest rate associated with each SOFR interest period selection is comprised of the relevant adjusted SOFR rate (comprised of the relevant base SOFR interest rate plus a fixed adjustment of 0.10%) and is subject to an additional spread over the selected rate based on Piedmont's or Piedmont OP's current credit rating. - Piedmont currently intends to repay the outstanding balance on debt due within one year through selective property dispositions, cash on hand from operations, and/or borrowings under its existing \$600 Million Unsecured 2022 Line of Credit. - Piedmont may extend the term for up to one additional year (through two available six month extensions to a final extended maturity date of June 30, 2027) provided Piedmont is not then in default and upon payment of extension fees. - The term loan has a stated variable rate; however, Piedmont has entered into interest rate swap agreements which effectively fix the interest rate on \$80 million of the term loan to 5.50% through February 1, 2026, assuming no change in Piedmont's or Piedmont OP's credit rating.
+- (1) All of Piedmont's outstanding debt as of June 30, 2024 is unsecured and interest-only until maturity, except for the \$197 Million Fixed Rate Mortgage, secured by 1180 Peachtree Street. - The all-in stated interest rates for the SOFR selections are comprised of the relevant adjusted SOFR rate (calculated as the base SOFR interest rate plus a fixed adjustment of 0.10%) and is subject to an additional spread over the selected rate based on Piedmont's or Piedmont OP's current credit rating. - (3) Effective rate after consideration of settled or in-place interest rate swap agreements and issuance discounts. - Piedmont currently intends to repay the outstanding balance on debt due within one year with cash on hand, through selective property dispositions, and/or with borrowings under its existing \$600 Million Unsecured 2022 Line of Credit. - On a periodic basis, Piedmont may select from multiple interest rate options, including the prime rate and various-length SOFR locks on all or a portion of the principal. - Piedmont may extend the term for up to one additional year (through two available six month extensions to a final extended maturity date of June 30, 2027) provided Piedmont is not then in default and upon payment of extension fees. - This term loan has a stated variable rate; however, Piedmont has entered into interest rate swap agreements which effectively fix the interest rate on \$80 million of the term loan to 5.50% through February 1, 2026, assuming no change in Piedmont's or Piedmont OP's credit rating.
 For the remaining variable portion of the loan, Piedmont may select from multiple interest rate options, including the prime rate and various length SOFR locks.
-All SOFR selections are comprised of the relevant adjusted SOFR rate (comprised of the relevant base SOFR interest rate plus a fixed adjustment of 0.10%) and is subject to an additional spread over the selected rate based on Piedmont's current credit rating.
-See Note 4 for disclosures of Piedmont's derivative instruments. - Weighted average is based on contractual balance of outstanding debt and the stated or effectively fixed interest rates as of March 31, 2024.
+See Note 4 for disclosures of Piedmont's derivative instruments.

-Piedmont made interest payments on all debt facilities, including interest rate swap cash settlements, of approximately \$46.0 million and \$23.4 million for the three months ended March 31, 2024 and 2023, respectively.
-Also, Piedmont capitalized interest of approximately \$2.8 million and \$1.2 million for the three months ended March 31, 2024 and 2023, respectively.
-As of March 31, 2024, Piedmont believes it was in compliance with all financial covenants associated with its debt instruments.
+Piedmont made interest payments on all debt facilities, including interest rate swap cash settlements, of approximately \$16.7 million and \$21.6 million for the three months ended June 30, 2024 and 2023, respectively, and approximately \$62.7 million and \$45.1 million for the six months ended June 30, 2024 and 2023, respectively.
+Also, Piedmont capitalized interest of approximately \$3.0 million and \$1.4 million for the three months ended June 30, 2024 and 2023, respectively, and approximately \$5.8 million and \$2.6 million for the six months ended June 30, 2024 and 2023, respectively.
+As of June 30, 2024, Piedmont believes it was in compliance with all financial covenants associated with its debt instruments.

-See Note 5 for a description of Piedmont's estimated fair value of debt as of March 31, 2024.
+See Note 5 for a description of Piedmont's estimated fair value of debt as of June 30, 2024.